fishi0x01/vsh/README.md

 Every command has integration tests against KV1 and KV2.
 Every test is run against vault `1.0.0` and `1.4.2`, i.e., versions in between should also be compatible.

-## Misc

-`vsh` attempts to reliably discover all available backends.
-Ideally, the vault token used by `vsh` has `list` permissions on `sys/mount`.
-If this is not the case, then `vsh` does not know the available backends beforehand.
-That means initially there won't be path auto-completion on the top level.
-However, `vsh` will try with best effort, to reliably determine the kv version of every entered path.

 ## Local Development